-The graphic illustrates the number of developers voluntarily notifying the Canadian government about genome-edited products which are close to commercialization between 2020 and 2024.
-An increase in notifications in the Canadian Transparency database for genome-edited products is observed between 2023 and 2024.
-Conventionally bred products are also within the same database.
+The graphic illustrates the number of genome-edited products voluntarily notified by developers to the Canadian government.
+These notifications pertain to genome-edited products and lines which are close to commercialization between 2020 and 2025, and classified as non-novel products of plant breeding for food use in Canada.
+Multiple lines within a single product are included in a single notification.
+Additionally, conventionally bred products are also recorded in the same database.
 Data compiled and analyzed by ISF from Health Canada, Transparency initiative, list of non-novel products in plant-breeding for food use